mpalka/RoboAccordionView/README.md

 Usage
 =====

+*Please note that this project has been created in Intellij Idea 12 and thus by default can be opened in Intellij Idea and/or Android Studio.
+To make it work with Eclipse and ADT you may need to use Eclipse's import funcion.*

 *For a working implementation of this project see the `demo/` folder.*

   1. Include the widget in your view.